wadkar/Backend/README.md

 Click on the download the installer and click on the latest version for your OS to download.

 Run the installer.
 Select all the packages to be installed.

-While the installer runs it asks for a password setup for the superuser: postgres Set the password using `export DB_PASSWORD=your_password`.
+While the installer runs it asks for a password setup for the superuser: postgres

 Default we are using `spotcorona`.
 Do not use this in a production environment

 Complete the installation

-Open pgAdmin from start menu
+Open pgAdmin from start menu.

 Once it opens in the web browser, Authorize with your password.

-In the browser panel on the left, right click on Databases and create a new database with the name: corona_project You would not see any tables yet because they havent been populated from the django project.
+In the browser panel on the left, right click on Databases and create a new database with the name: corona_project.

+You would not see any tables yet because they havent been populated from the django project.

+Export the password using `export DB_PASSWORD=your_password` for the next step.

 ### 1.3.
 Setup Django Server